WincAcademy/practice_data/README.md

-# practice_data
+# Practice data and data tools

+A repository with:

-A repository with data sources for exercises and assignments
+- data sources for exercises and assignments
+- snippets for doing data analysis work